Guided missiles of India: DRDO Anti Tank Missile

 In 1959, Indian agencies conducted feasibility study to develop a first generation wire guided anti-tank missile.DRDO Anti Tank Missile.
-Sino-Indian war in 1962 induced the government to fund the project.
+The Sino-Indian war in 1962 induced the government to fund the project.
 Designing and wind tunnel tests went on to develop an ATGM of a range of 0.5 to 2 km with flight speed of about 90 m/s.
 The missile was terminated eventually in 1969 once Indian army upgraded its requirements of an ATGM of range from 1.6 km to 2 km.

 Project Devil: Surface to Air Missile

-The aim of Project Devil was to reverse engineer Soviet SA-2 Guideline missile to produce an indigenous short range surface to air missile.
+The aim of Project Devil was to reverse engineer the Soviet SA-2 Guideline missile to produce an indigenous short-range surface-to-air missile.
 The program initially waned in favour of Project Valiant but was revived later after 1974.
-Although DRDL had developed and tested various systems for the missile, it later was completely cancelled in 1980 due to disputes between officials and technologies were utilised in other missile programs.
+Although DRDL had developed and tested various systems for the missile, it was later completely cancelled in 1980 due to disputes between officials and technologies were utilised in other missile programs.